Raiders begin post-Jon Gruden era with 34-24 win at Denver

 “Oh, there’s a button on there and I have to press it if I want to talk,” Bisaccia explained.
 “Back in the day when I wore a headset set we didn’t have all those buttons.”

 The Raiders began by ending an 11-game streak without a score on their opening drive.
-They never let up, burning the Broncos’ beleaguered secondary over and over.
+They never let up, burning the Broncos’ beleaguered secondary that couldn’t keep up with Carr and his targets.

-”Simply put, we got our butts whooped,” Broncos safety Justin Simmons said after Denver allowed seven pass plays of at least 25 yards.
+“Simply put we got our butts whooped,” Broncos safety Justin Simmons said after Denver allowed seven pass plays of at least 25 yards.
+“I know there’s going to be questions about the secondary.
+We’ve got to play better.
+I’ve got to play better and I’m going to get this figured out.”

-Denver’s deficient offense couldn’t keep pace with the resilient Raiders.
+Nor could Denver’s deficient offense keep pace.
 Teddy Bridgewater threw a season-high three interceptions and lost a fumble, negating his 334 yards passing and three TDs.
-He was hit 17 times and sacked five times.

 The Broncos (3-3) lost their third consecutive game, but the other defeats came at the hands of Ravens and Steelers and their veteran head coaches John Harbaugh and Mike Tomlin.